 Reflection

-Are the end-of-week summaries, and the final 500-word summary in place?
-Do they demonstrate an appropriate level of insight into the process and content of the lifestreamblog and the course?
+Are the end-of-week summaries, and has metadata been used to contextualise lifestream items effectively?
+Do they demonstrate an appropriate level of insight into the process and content of the lifestream-blog and the course?

 Knowledge and understanding